Learn All About English Phrases For New Year

 Well, as we say goodbye to 2020, and are on the eve of welcoming 2021, I wish you all a better year from now on.
 In the UK, we are preparing for the least festive and celebratory New Year’s eve in my lifetime.
 2020 is going to go out with a whimper for many people.
-However, for Adept English in 2020 it was a great year for helping people learn to speak English through listening.
+2020 was a great year for Adept English.
+Today we continue helping people learn new English phrases as we learn to speak English through listening.

 For us 2020 has been as busy as ever and we published over 1000 minutes of FREE English lessons in 100+ episodes.
 With our English lesson podcasts being listened to more than 6 million times this year.
 Our website traffic and our podcast listeners grew massively this year.
 So we thought you might be interested in some of our podcast stats for 2020.

 Our peak listen times on Spotify this year were in Brazil at 8am and in Poland at 5pm, we also had listeners in 85 countries just on Spotify.
 And people seem to like what we produce as over 57,000 people listened to us more than any other podcast they follow on Spotify.

 We grew a lot this year as well, with listeners growing 217% in Brazil, 196% in Mexico, and 106% in Germany.
 Overall we had 160% growth in new followers on Spotify.
 Our Learn English through listening podcast was in the top 50 charts for Language Education in 35 countries this year and we are the 9th most popular Education podcast in Germany.

 And that’s just for Spotify!
 We also grew on YouTube, Apple Podcasts, Google Play, Deezer, Amazon, TuneIn and many more.
 But I didn’t have time to pull all the numbers together but you can be sure people like what we do, they find it helpful in learning to speak English and with your help we intend to grow even more next year.